celestem406/celestem406.Github.io/_posts/2021-04-01-Whack-Game.md

   randomPosition.classList.add('mole')
   ```
   In this part it is using math random position so that it could multiply by 9 which is the number of squares.
+  In the end, I actually changed the speed of how long the mole would appear on each of the individual squares.
+On the tutorial, that I followed, it was originally 500 milliseconds so I decided to change the number to 750.
+The reason for this was because 500 was fast so by increasing the number it gave us a bit more time.